ibm-cloud-docs/satellite/assigning-hosts.md

         | `--zone <zone>` | The name of the zone where you want to assign the compute host.
 To see the zone names for your location, run `ibmcloud sat location get --location` and look for the `Host Zones` field. |
         {: caption="Understanding this command's components" caption-side="bottom"}

-    - The following example assigns a host by using the `os=RHCOS` host label.
+    - The following example assigns a host by using the `os=RHCOS` (Red Hat CoreOS) host label.
         ```sh
         ibmcloud sat host assign --location LOCATION_NAME_OR_ID  --cluster CLUSTER_NAME_OR_ID --host-label os=RHCOS --zone ZONE
         ```